Mark O'Meara

-Early years
+Early life

-O'Meara was born in Goldsboro, North Carolina, but grew up in southern California in Mission Viejo.
+O'Meara was born in Goldsboro, North Carolina specifically in Mission Viejo, California.
 He took up golf at age 13, sneaking on to the nearby Mission Viejo Country Club.
 O'Meara later became an employee of the club and played on his high school golf team.

-He was an All-American at Long Beach State, and won the U.S. Amateur in 1979, defeating defending champion John Cook, 8 and 7, in the final.
+O'Meara was an All-American at Long Beach State, and won the U.S. Amateur in 1979, defeating defending champion John Cook, 8 and 7, in the final.
 He also won the California State Amateur Championship that year.